 What camera (or sensor) type do you need for property photography?
+Let’s dive into the difference between full-frame and crop sensors.

 If you’re a more advanced photographer, you may have come across the terms “crop sensor” and “full frame”, and the various features of each.